tmensink/deepncm/README.md

 - TF Models as subgit/module?
 - Jupyter Notebook
 - Gradient clipping is now set to (-1.0,1.0), this could be checked

+## Copyright
+Source code is written by Samantha Guerriero and Thomas Mensink.
+(c) 2018 University of Amsterdam, Thomas Mensink